-- 1) Use Canada's Food Guide to plan your menu, for example: - Offer foods from at least two food groups for each snack (for example: one medium sized fruit and 3/4 cup yogurt). - ✓ Offer foods from three or four food groups at each meal (for example: grilled cheese sandwich on whole wheat toast and an apple). - ✓ Offer healthy choices from Canada's Food Guide most of the time, while limiting foods and beverages high in calories, fat, sugar, or salt (sodium) (for example: cakes, pastries, chocolate, candy, cookies, granola bars, doughnuts, muffins, French fries, potato chips, etc.). - Choose pre-meal activities that help calm children and get them ready for eating, for example: small group and/or quiet activities, like listening to a story or singing, helping to prepare food, or setting tables. - ✓ Role model healthy eating, cooperation, and pleasant conversation at the table.
-For example: promote positive talk when referring to food - "There are no 'good' and 'bad' foods". - 2) Support age appropriate learning experiences during food preparation and mealtimes, for example: - Encourage the children's acquisition of new skills by allowing them to pour their own water, or use a fork.
-These activities may be a little messy but are important steps to learning. - Assist children to learn about hand washing, personal safety and food safety, for example: wash your hands before preparing food, sit down while eating and refrain from sharing the veggie dip. - 3) Follow the parent's instruction and/or the written care plan regarding the child's individual nutrition needs, for example: follow the parent's written request to cut up their child's meals, or to not provide sweets to their child. - 4) Ensure that the appropriate modifications are made to snack and meal planning for children with allergies or other dietary requirements, for example: provide alternatives to dairy products for the child who is lactose intolerant. - 5) Concentrate on providing an adequate amount of food that is nutritious, and respectful of culture, each child's likes/dislikes, the child's age, and how many hours they are in care.
-For example: - Decide who will provide the snacks and/or lunch, either the facility or the parents, and work with the parents to ensure children are bringing nutritious lunches and snacks. - ✓ Offer children a variety of foods at snack and lunch, respecting their individual likes and dislikes. - Ensure that familiar foods are available when introducing a new food (some children must be exposed to a new food several times before enjoying it). - ✓ Feed infants and toddlers individually, or in small groups, and permit them to eat at their own pace. - ✓ Allow preschool and school age children to help in the planning and preparation of snacks and meals. - Respect that children's appetites vary, and what they have eaten before they arrived may have an impact on this.
+- 1. Use Canada's Food Guide to plan your menu, for example: - Offer foods from at least two food groups for each snack (for example: one medium sized fruit and /4 cup yogurt). - Offer foods from three or four food groups at each meal (for example: grilled cheese sandwich on whole wheat toast and an apple). - Offer healthy choices from Canada's Food Guide most of the time, while limiting foods and beverages high in calories, fat, sugar, or salt (sodium) (for example: cakes, pastries, chocolate, candy, cookies, granola bars, doughnuts, muffins, french fries, potato chips, etc.). - Choose pre-meal activities that help calm children and get them ready for eating (for example: small group and/or quiet activities like listening to a story or singing, helping to prepare food, or setting tables). - Role model healthy eating, cooperation and pleasant conversation at the table (for example: promote positive talk when referring to food "there are no 'good' and 'bad' foods"). - 2.
+Support age appropriate learning experiences during food preparation and mealtimes, for example: - Encourage the children's acquisition of new skills by allowing them to pour their own water, or use a fork.
+These activities may be a little messy but are important steps to learning. - Assist children to learn about hand washing, personal safety and food safety (for example: wash your hands before preparing food, sit down while eating and refrain from sharing the veggie dip). - 3.
+Follow the parent's instruction and/or the written care plan regarding the child's individual nutrition needs (for example: follow the parent's written request to cut up their child's meals, or to not provide sweets to their child). - 4.
+Ensure that the appropriate modifications are made to snack and meal planning for children with allergies or other dietary requirements (for example: provide alternatives to dairy products for the child who is lactose intolerant). - 5.
+Concentrate on providing an adequate amount of food that is nutritious, respectful of culture, each child's likes/dislikes, the child's age and how many hours they are in care, for example: - Decide who will provide the snacks and/or lunch, either the facility or the parents, and work with the parents to ensure children are bringing nutritious lunches and snacks. - Offer children a variety of foods at snack and lunch, respecting their individual likes and dislikes. - Ensure that familiar foods are available when introducing a new food (some children must be exposed to a new food several times before enjoying it). - Feed infants and toddlers individually, or in small groups, and permit them to eat at their own pace. - Allow preschool and school age children to help in the planning and preparation of snacks and meals. - Respect that children's appetites vary, and what they have eaten before they arrived may have an impact on this. - 6.
+Respect each child's choices around food and provide a safe environment during snacks and meals through active supervision, for example: - Participate in a variety of ways when children are eating and drinking.
+This will ensure safety, learning and a built-in opportunity to make personal connections with children of all ages. - Do not use food to punish, reward, or for making "deals" with children. - Remember that the what, where and when of food is provided by parents and staff.
+The whether child eats and how much food they is their responsibility. - Do not praise or scold children for the amount of food they eat, or for the type of food their parents have provided.